 Dr Catherine Riordan

-I graduated from UCD in 1988, became a fellow of the Royal College of Surgeons in England in 1993 and was nicely on track to become a urologist.
-In 1996, I chose to step off the hospital career ladder to raise a family.
+I graduated from UCD in 1988 and became a fellow of the Royal College of Surgeons in England in 1993.

 I am very happy to see anyone who has concerns about their fertility, is worried that it may be taking them too long to get pregnant or who has already been through fertility treatment and is confused and uncertain what to do next.
 We can offer treatment such as ovulation induction using medication such as Clomid with ultrasound monitoring.

-Although I work at ReproMed, this is an entirely independent service.
+This is an entirely independent service.
 The intention is to help you to avoid such clinics if possible.
 For those who do need high tech treatment, I am more than happy to refer you to the specialist fertility clinic of your choice.
-If you prefer, I can take you under my care at ReproMed, of course.

 Struggling with infertility is enormously stressful and can be very isolating.
 Undergoing fertility treatment is stressful in itself.
 It takes over your life, disrupts your work schedule and costs a lot of money with no guarantee of success.
 Relationships often come under strain.
 All too often, I see people try to tough it out alone.
 It can be very helpful to sit down with someone independent who can help you see the wood from the trees.
 I have worked with Michele Pippet for many years and have no hesitation in recommending her as a counsellor.
 Often, under Michele’s expert guidance, one or two sessions will be enough to help you get your head straight and make the right decisions.